Interpretable factorization of clinical questionnaires to identify latent factors of psychopathology: Related Work and Technical Motivation for our Method

 \section{Related Work and Technical Motivation for our Method}

-The extraction of latent variables (a.k.a. factors) from matrix data is often done through low rank matrix factorizations, such as singular value decomposition (SVD), principal component analysis (PCA) and exploratory Factor Analysis (hereafter, just FA) \cite{golub2013matrix,bishop2006pattern}.
+The extraction of latent variables (a.k.a. factors) from matrix data is often done through low rank matrix factorizations, such as singular value decomposition (SVD), principal component analysis (PCA) and exploratory Factor Analysis (FA) \cite{golub2013matrix,bishop2006pattern}.
 While SVD and PCA aim at reconstructing the data, FA aims at explaining correlations between (questions) items through latent factors \cite{bandalos2010four}.
 Factor rotation \cite{browne2001overview,sass2010comparative,schmitt2011rotation} is then performed to obtain a sparser solution which is easier to interpret and analyze.
 For a review of FA, see \cite{thompson2004exploratory,gaskin2014exploratory,gorsuch2014factor,goretzko2021exploratory}.
 Non-negative matrix factorization (NMF) was proposed as a way of identifying sparser, more interpretable latent variables, which can be added to reconstruct the data matrix.
 It was introduced in \cite{paatero1994positive} and developed in \cite{lee2000algorithms}.
 Different varieties of NMF-based models have been proposed for various applications, such as the sparsity-controlled \cite{eggert2004sparse,qian2011hyperspectral}, manifold-regularized \cite{lu2012manifold}, orthogonal \cite{ding2006orthogonal,choi2008algorithms}, convex/semi-convex \cite{ding2008convex}, or archetypal regularized NMF \cite{javadi2020nonnegative}.
 More recently, Deep-NMF \cite{trigeorgis2016deep,zhao2017multi} and Deep-MF \cite{xue2017deep,fan2018matrix,arora2019implicit} can model non-linearities on top of (non-negative) factors, when the sample is large \cite{fan2021multi}.
 These methods do not directly model either the interpretability characteristics or the constraints that we view as desirable.
-If the goal is to identify latent variables relevant for multiple matrices, the standard approach is multi-view learning \cite{sun2019multiview}, or variants that can handle only partial overlap in participants across matrices \cite{ding2014collective,gunasekar2015consistent,gaynanova2019structural}.
-Finally, non-negative matrix tri-factorization \cite{li2009non,pei2015nonnegative}, supports an additional matrix mapping between latent representations for different matrices.